zachmccabe/beijing/docs/how_the_book_got_made.md

 Research told me many photographers are very choosy about their displays – my images would need to meet the demands of top-shelf phones and tablets.<sup><a id="ref2" href="#note2" alt="footnote">2</a></sup>

-Still, device storage space is truly at a premium during international trips.
+But device storage space is truly at a premium during international trips.

-An ebook like mine would be competing for space alongside movies for the flight, other ebooks and travel apps, and, most importantly for photographers, images.

-It is easy to imagine a Reader backing up key images to her iPad.
-She might likely do a bit of editing with an app like Lightroom, too.
-This task demands lots of storage.
+An ebook like mine would be competing for space alongside movies for the flight, other ebooks and travel apps, and, most importantly for photographers, copies of their own images.
+It is easy to imagine a Reader backing up her photos to an iPad.
+She might also proof those images with an app like Lightroom, too.

-So I was much less concerned about showing off high-quality images in the book than I was with the risk of taking up space on a readers' devices and that irritable warning from Kindle to customers: _"Due to its large file size, this book may take longer to download."_
+So I was much less concerned about showing off high-quality images in the book than I was with the risk of taking up space on Readers' devices.
+Then there is that irritable warning from Kindle to customers: _"Due to its large file size, this book may take longer to download."_ I assume I'm not the only one who tries to download just-one-more before it's time to get on the plane?
+I also [assume](https://www.zachmccabe.com/beijing/bts_10_assumptions.html) that some of my Readers are in scenarios where network connectivity isn't great.

 According to the Amazon product page, the Field Guide weighs 7978 KB.
 This is roughly the same file size as a hefty novel or nonfiction book – like Michael Meyer's great book, [Last Days of Old Beijing.](https://www.amazon.com/Last-Days-Old-Beijing-Backstreets-ebook/dp/B003WUYE3E/)